smourier/VCamSample/BUILD_SCRIPTS_README.md

-# VCamSample Build Scripts
+# WinCamHTTP Build Scripts

-This directory contains PowerShell scripts to automate building and registering the VCamSample virtual camera.
+This directory contains PowerShell scripts to automate building and registering the WinCamHTTP virtual camera.

 ## Scripts Overview